 Museums Month Doors Open Partnership

 Celebrate Hamilton's rich history and explore its architectural gems and undiscovered treasures.
-Griffin House is recognized as an important Canadian Black History site.
+The Griffin House is recognized as an important Canadian Black History site.
 It is included among several sites in the Central Ontario Network for Black History and stands as a testament to the bravery and determination of black men and women who journeyed to freedom in Southern Ontario.
 The museum is also an excellent example of Ancaster's early history, preserved in a simple 1.5-storey house just west of the Hermitage Ruins.
-Parking is available at the nearby Hermitage Gatehouse parking lot.
-Free museum admission.
+Parking at nearby Hermitage Gatehouse parking lot.
+Free event.

 Time: 12 noon to 4 pm

 Emancipation Day at Griffin House

 Join us at the historic Griffin House and discover how Enerals Griffin, one of the first African-American settlers in Ancaster, & his Family, lived in the late1830’s on a farm in Upper Canada.
 Learn about local Black History in the Hamilton area.
 Free event.